)

 - Insurance Information Institute.
 "Facts + Statistics: Teen drivers."

 - National Association of Insurance Commissioners.
-"Regulatory Resources for Consumers on Personal Lines Pricing and Underwriting."
+"Best Practices for Insurance Rate Disclosures."

 - Insurance Information Institute.
 "How to save money on car insurance."